wgmfisch-appdev/omnicalc-actions/README.md

 We'll have to do a little extra work to pull out the colorized image, since we can't use that hash directly as the `src` of an `<img>` element, of course.
 We need to pull out the value of the ``"output"`` key.

 We're still not done, though.
 If you paste the value into a browser, you wont see an actual image.
 That's because it starts with `data://`, not `https://` like a proper URL.
-You'll need to figure out how to transform the value into something that looks more like:
+You'll need to figure out how to transform the value into something that looks  like:

 ```
 https://algorithmia.com/v1/data/.algo/deeplearning/ColorfulImageColorization/temp/lincoln.jpg